 How to Expedite Transfer of Excess Property

 Federal agencies interested in expediting disposal of excess personal property should contact their GSA Area Property Officer for approval.
 Department of Defense agencies should contact the GSA Central Office, Office of Personal Property Management.
-Provide complete and accurate property descriptions and condition codes on the report of excess personal property.
-Requests should:
+Provide complete and accurate property descriptions and condition codes on the excess personal property report in GSAXcess.
+Reports should: